skhan75/1snippet/README.md

 This parser simplifies the process of writing and managing snippets by using a human-readable grammar and generating language-specific JSON files that can be directly used in IDEs.

+## 🚧 Development in Progress

+Its my first (Noob) attempt at building something with language grammar and parsers.
+It is currently under active development, and the parser is being tested.
+Features are being added, and the parser is being tested extensively, so bear with me.
+Please expect changes and improvements in upcoming versions.
+Feedback and contributions are always welcome!

 ## Why Are We Building This?

 Managing and sharing code snippets across different IDEs and editors can be a cumbersome task.
 Different editors expect snippets in their own specific formats, leading to duplicate effort, reduced productivity, and inconsistency in snippet usage.